SmartgridReady/SGrSpecifications/doc/product.md

 Additional to the datapoints in the functional profile the product has the concept of constant datapoints that can implement the datapoint of the functional profile and that have a constant value.

 For this, the data direction "C" is possible in products.
 In this case, a value must be defined for the datapoint.

+### Generic Attributes
+SGr allows to associate attributes to a data point.
+See [GenericAttributes](GenericAttributes.md) for details.

+The generic attributes (see [GenericAttributes](GenericAttributes.md)) contain static characteristics of the product.

+The generic attributes are a list of elements defined by

+- name
+- data type
+- value
+- description

 ## File Naming Schema
 File names for Products Definitions (EID's) should have the following file naming conventions: